Asymptotic behavior of generalized capacities with applications to eigenvalue perturbations: the higher dimensional case: Introduction

 for $\varepsilon$ small and positive, where $e^{2\pi N}$ is the {\it logarithmic capacity} (or {\it outer conformal radius}) of $\omega$ and $H_{(0,0)}$ is the value at $x=0$ of the unique harmonic function $h$ in $\Omega$ such that $h(x)=-\log|x|/(2\pi)$ for all $x\in\partial\Omega$.
+For the definition of logarithmic capacity we refer, {\it e.g.}, to Landkof \cite[p.~168]{La72}, P\'olya and Szeg\"o \cite[p.~2]{PoSz51}, and Pommerenke \cite[p.~332]{Po75}.
+In other words, $N$ in equation \eqref{eq:MNPexp} is defined as $1/(2\pi)$ multiplied by the logarithm of the logarithmic capacity of $\omega$.
 Moreover, expansions for the capacity for the case of several small inclusions can be deduced from the corresponding expansion of the capacitary potential obtained in Maz'ya, Movchan, and Nieves~\cite[\S 3.2.2]{MaMoNi13}.

 A different method to analyze the asymptotic behavior of functionals in perforated domains is the so-called {\it Functional Analytic Approach} proposed by Lanza de Cristoforis in \cite{La02,La04}.
 The goal of this method is to represent functionals in singularly perturbed domains by means of real analytic maps and possibly singular but explicitly known functions of the singular perturbation parameter (see Dalla Riva, Lanza de Cristoforis, and Musolino \cite{DaLaMu21} for an introduction).
 As far as the condenser capacity in dimension two is concerned, by Lanza de Cristoforis \cite{La02,La04}, we know that there exist {$\varepsilon_1>0$} and a real analytic function $\mathcal{R}$ from $]-\varepsilon_1,\varepsilon_1[$ to $]0,+\infty[$ such that